assertj/assertj-examples/assertions-examples/src/test/java/org/handson/WORKSHOP-README.md

 - try to think of a real case where AssertJ would help
 - try some AssertJ feature highlights: http://joel-costigliola.github.io/assertj/assertj-core-features-highlight.html

+Once you have done a few exercises, I suggest to setup AssertJ on your current project(s) and start using for real!

 Here's an example of using AssertJ in a typical ivy.xml PB2 test project: